 The revolt of 1857 was initiated due to various factors which are stated below:

 - Religious & Social Causes – racism or racial discrimination was believed to be a major reason for the revolt of 1857 wherein Indians were exploited and were kept away from mixing with Europeans.
 The whites also started interfering in the religious and cultural affairs of Indians and tortured them as well.
-This enraged Indians and led to the revolt of 1857.

 To know more about the Social causes for revolt of 1857, refer to the linked article.